 - Slips and falls

 Many factory and warehouse accidents could have been prevented.
-In fact, with the appropriate precautions practically every factory injury can be prevented.
+In fact, with the appropriate precautions, practically every industrial injury can be prevented.

 As with any injury, the recovery process can be lengthy, resulting in skyrocketing medical bills and extensive absences from work.
 Injured employees face much more than physical pain due to an illness or injury.
 Emotional suffering is often associated with work-related injuries, such as depression, frustration and a feeling of worthlessness.

 Factory and warehouse accidents can be very serious.
-If you were injured or became sick while on the job in the Orlando area, please schedule a workers’ compensation consultation with the Daytona factory and warehouse injury lawyer at Colling, Gilbert, Wright & Carter to discuss your case.
+If you were injured or became sick while on the job in the Orlando area, please schedule a free consultation with an attorney at Colling Gilbert Wright & Carter to discuss your case by calling (855) 880-4741.
 We will fight to get you the benefits you deserve.